ktomk/pipelines/doc/PIPELINES-CACHES.md

 What is the benefit of a cache when running `pipelines` locally?

-Pipeline caches can help to speed-up pipeline execution and spare network round-trips and computation.
+Pipeline caches can help to speed-up pipeline execution and spare network round-trips and computation for the price of your (precious) disk space.

 Once populated, caches even allow to run
-`pipelines` completely offline from your local system (if the tools in the build script support offline usage, e.g. _composer_ does fall-back to the cache in case remote resources are not reachable, it is also much faster when it can install from cache - this is only exemplary).
+`pipelines` completely offline from your local system (if the tools in the build script support offline usage, e.g. _composer_ does fall-back to the cache in case remote resources are offline/ unreachable, _composer_ is also much faster when it can install from cache - just to use it as an example, there is no inherit requirement for _composer_ with `pipelines`).

 To ignore caches for a pipeline run, add the `--no-cache` switch which effectively does not use caches and establishes the old behaviour.

 Most often caches are for caching build dependencies.
-For example Composer packages, Node modules etc. .
+For example Composer packages, Node modules etc. and make use of caches as well for your very own specific build requirements as well.

 ### Predefined Caches

-All predefined caches are supported as documented for [the Bitbucket Pipelines file-format][BBPL-CACHES]
+All predefined caches are supported as documented in [Bitbucket Pipelines file-format][BBPL-CACHES]
 \[BBPL-CACHES] which makes it straight forward to configure a dependency cache just by its name: